vanjohnson879/frontline-cloud-doc/content/reference/user/organization/index.md

 This section is only available to Organization System Admins.
 {{< /alert >}}

 This page shows all available offers for your organization.
 You can choose the number of credits for your offer.
-A credit represents a minute of usage of one Gatling Load generator.
+A credit represents a minute of usage of one Gatling load generator.

 {{< img src="offers.png" alt="Available Offers" >}}